Golden Age

 What is the Golden Age?

 This understanding is free of bias, ignorance, and self-cherishing and will result in perfect peace and harmony in our world on earth, where our society works to support each other in manifesting our ultimate truth.
-This means there is no more suffering.
-Instead, there is genuine love and compassion for one another.
-These qualities will also influence not only our minds, but as our minds manifest our world, it will transform our physical environment, leading to a more prosperous and bountiful earth.
+This means that there is no more suffering like we currently experience.
+Instead, there is genuine love and compassion for each other.
+These qualities will also influence not only our minds: as our minds manifest our world, it will eventually transform our physical environment, leading to a more prosperous and bountiful earth.

 The Prophecy from the Kalachakra Tantra

-The Golden Age prophecy can be linked directly back to the teachings of the Buddha.
-The Buddha indirectly referred to it in the ten definitive sutras and the essence of the ten sutras, but also more directly and profoundly in the Kalachakra Tantra.
-The Buddha transmitted this Tantra and its teachings while in meditation as the emanation of the Kalachakra Yidam in the Enlightened Mandala to the Shambhala Kalki King Suchandra and many other beings who were fortunate to have received it.
+The Golden Age prophecy is linked directly back to the teachings of the Buddha.
+The Buddha indirectly referred to it in the ten definitive sūtras and the ten essence sūtras, but also more directly and profoundly in the Kalachakra Tantra.
+The Buddha transmitted this tantra and its teachings while in meditative absorption as the Kalachakra Deity in the Enlightened Maṇḍala to the Shambhala Dharma King Suchandra and many other beings who were fortunate to have received it.

-King Suchandra, an emanation of Vajrapani and a tenth-level bodhisattva, had recognized that the Kalachakra Tantra would have the power to transform Shambhala, which at the time was still a gross realm on earth, into a pure realm.
+The Shambhala Dharma King Suchandra, an emanation of Vajrapani and a tenth-level bodhisattva, had recognized that the Kalachakra Tantra would have the power to transform Shambhala — which at the time was still a gross realm on earth — into a pure realm.
 After receiving the Kalachakra teachings and empowerment from the Buddha, he began planting seeds to cultivate the practice and teachings of the Kalachakra Tantra to those in Shambhala.
-While at first only a small group of practitioners received and practiced this Tantra, over many years, this increased until it had flourished all through Shambhala, accelerating the karmic connections between individuals and communities to transform it into a sublime pure bodhisattva realm.
+While at first only a small group of practitioners received and practiced this tantra, over many generations, this increased until it had flourished all through Shambhala, accelerating the karmic connections between individuals and communities to transform it into a sublime pure bodhisattva realm.

-According to the Kalachakra Tantra, these teachings will rejuvenate and flourish on earth at the arrival of the future 25th Kalki king of Shambhala, Raudra Chakri, who will help us tame our minds by smashing through our delusions and the root causes of our ignorance so that we may realize the absolute nature of reality.
-As this realization of reality arises in people’s minds, it will result in the birth of the golden age with peace, harmony, and prosperity in the world.
-According to the Kalachakra Tantra, when this golden age manifests, it will mark the start of a cycle that will last 21,600 years, which is one cycle.
-After that, it’s up to the people if they make the merit to make it beyond that.
+According to the Kalachakra Tantra, these teachings will rejuvenate and flourish on earth at the arrival of the future 25th Kalki king of Śhambhala, Raudra Chakri, who will help us tame our minds by smashing through our delusions and the root causes of our ignorance so that we may realize the absolute nature of reality.
+As this realization of reality arises in people’s minds, it will result in the birth of a Golden Age with peace, harmony, and prosperity in the world.
+According to the Kalachakra Tantra, when this Golden Age manifests, it will mark the start of a cycle that will last 21,600 years, which is one cycle.
+After that, it’s up to the people if they make the merit to make it beyond that

 ༄༅། །སྐལ་བཟང་རྫོགས་ལྡན་བསུ་བའི་སྨོན་ལམ། །